drduh/Debian-Privacy-Server-Guide/README.md

 ## Certificates

-Create your own [public-key infrastructure](https://security.stackexchange.com/questions/87564/how-does-ssl-tls-pki-work), so that you may use your own keys and certificates for VPN, HTTPS, etc.
+Set up a [public-key infrastructure](https://security.stackexchange.com/questions/87564/how-does-ssl-tls-pki-work) to use your own keys and certificates for VPN, an HTTPS-enabled Web server, etc.

 To create a certificate authority, server and client certificates, download the following [script](https://github.com/drduh/config/blob/master/scripts/pki.sh).